 There are many learning resources available, take advantage of them!

 All Inkscape projects may be exported in formats friendly to web browsers or commercial printer rooms.
 It is cross-platform, which means it is easy to run on Windows, Mac OS X, and Linux distributions.
 Visit the Download page to install or share this application now.

 Inkscape is free!
-By this, we mean it is free of cost, free to use and distribute, and open to peak into the source code.
+By this, we mean it is free of cost, free to use and distribute, and open to peek into the source code.
 The Download page lists released builds as well as some developmental and source code links.